Survey

 Roger Farmer Park

 Roger Farmer Park is just off the Patton Avenue corridor and is known for its neighborhood-centric feel.
-It features two diamond ballfields, multi-use grass field, picnic shelter with restrooms, and a multi-use court for basketball, futsal, and skating.
+It features two diamond ballfields, multi-use grass field, picnic shelter with restrooms, and a multi-use court for basketball, futsal, and skating, though it previously offered tennis courts.
+For more on the history of Roger Farmer Park, visit its location page.

-The City of Asheville currently is installing a sidewalk from Patton Avenue to Johnston Elementary School on Johnston Boulevard through the east side of the park and the North Carolina Department of Transportation plans to add a multiuse path along Deaverview Road from Patton Avenue to Pisgah View Road on the west side of the park.
-Other nearby planned projects include Buncombe County’s future public park at Deaverview Mountain, as well as expansion of affordable housing and redevelopment at Deaverview Apartments.
+The City of Asheville currently is installing a sidewalk from Patton Avenue to Johnston Elementary School on the east side of the park and North Carolina Department of Transportation (NCDOT) plans call for a multi-use path such as a greenway or sidewalk along the west side of the park from Patton Avenue to Pisgah View Road.
+Projects planned nearby include Buncombe County’s future park at Deaverview Mountain, as well as Asheville Housing Authority’s redevelopment of Deaverview Apartments.

 complete